 4.1.
 Charges can be even higher when a chain collapses

-If you are in a chain that breaks, you could end up paying twice.
+If you are in a chain that collapses, you could end up paying twice.
 This would be for fees and disbursements incurred on both selling your home, and buying the property you were hoping to move into.

 According to Which, while 16% of buyers lost nothing at all, 5% of buyers lost over £5,000 when their property transaction fell through.
 It's likely to be those who were both buying and selling who were the hardest hit.